wady101/PYNQ_Z2-Audio/README.md

 * **addup.tcl** TCL file which can be directly sourced in *boards/Pynq-Z2/base/base.tcl*.
 Will include the new audio streaming IP in the block diagram

 Avoid forking as this repo is in it's initial stages and has to be updated on my end.
 For now the master branch contains all the necessary files needed

+## Credits
+A big thanks to Cathal McCabe and Peter Ogden for helping me out in doing this.